fdformula/FiniteDifferenceFormula.jl/README.md

 ### function activatejuliafunction(n::Int, points, k, m::Int)

 It allows users to load a formula from some source to test and see if it is correct.
-If it is a valid formula, its truncation error in the big-O notation can be determined.
+If it is a valid, its truncation error in the big-O notation can be determined.
 For example,

 ```
 import FiniteDifferenceFormula as fd